Back to All Events

 Aindrias de Staic cannot be pigeon-holed as a traditional Irish musician and storyteller, standing instead as a singular and authentic voice.
 An accomplished and acclaimed actor, writer, television presenter and filmmaker, he defies the status quo, bringing a wildly original, worldly and slightly enigmatic presence to the stage.
 Drawing on the history and mystery of life in the West of Ireland, and on a kaleidoscope of personal experience and travel, he leads audiences on an unforgettable journey that is at once amusing and disorienting, delightful and bewildering, and charged with an explosive, infectious creative energy.

-Llewyn Máire (Savage Craic)
+Llewyn Máire

 Llewyn Máire is a facilitator and maker with Savage Craic.
 Their practice in cooking and liberatory community herbalism is rooted in an intergenerational lineage, shaped by early learning with their mother, Laura Matthiessen, who fostered a deep respect for the more-than-human world, land stewardship, political organising, community care, and food as both survival and shared nourishment.
 This grounding led to decades of work in community and professional kitchens, from Food Not Bombs to fine dining, where they developed a strong focus on cultivation, fermentation and food as medicine.

-One of a small number of practising tinsmiths in Ireland.
+Terry is a Wagon Builder and Tinsmith and one of a small number of practising tinsmiths in Ireland.
 He will demonstrate traditional tinsmithing and speak about the craft, its history, and its place within Traveller culture, with a strong commitment to passing these skills on to new generations.

 Tom Barry